AAV stability

 Keeping AAV capsids stable is critical to getting genetic payloads where they need to go – since capsids can break down or aggregate during manufacturing or storage.
 Even after administration, capsid stability is an important part of making sure your AAV releases its payload exactly when it’s supposed to.

 Measuring when an AAV breaks open or aggregates is a problem that usually requires answers from many tools put together, and techniques can be complex, take a long time to run, or require large sample volumes.
-Functional assays, like transduction or infectivity assays, take days and require highly skilled users, while electron microscopy is low throughput and expensive.
+Functional assays, like transduction or infectivity assays, take days and tie up resources, while electron microscopy is low throughput and expensive.
 Even routine assays like AAV ELISAs, which can be used to measure intact capsid titers, or qPCR, which looks at genome quantification, can take several hours and will only give insight on capsid stability as part of an intricately designed experiment.

 The right tool for the job

-Uncle is a one-of-a-kind solution to look at AAV stability in a simple, fast, and low volume assay.
-Uncle combines thermal ramp studies with full-spectrum fluorescence and static light scattering (SLS) to give stability insights that look at capsid, protein and DNA behavior - all on the same instrument and in the same experiment.
-Results take less than 2 hours on just 9 μL so you can screen more candidates, formulations, or conditions and quickly figure out which is the most stable.
+Aunty is a one-of-a-kind solution to look at AAV stability in a simple, fast, and low volume assay.
+Aunty combines thermal ramp studies with full-spectrum fluorescence and static light scattering (SLS) to give stability insights that look at capsid, protein and DNA behavior - all on the same instrument and in the same experiment.
+Have results on up to 96 samples in under 2 hours from just 8 μL per sample, so you can screen more candidates, formulations, or conditions and quickly figure out which is the most stable.

 The proof